mvccore/ext-form/README.md

 	- base field class to extend any control with your custom functionality
 - submit validators (each form control has naturaly configured validator(s) by type):
 	- build in:
-		- required, readOnly, dispabled...
+		- required, readOnly, disabled...
-		- safe string (safe characters to display in response - XSS protection)
+		- safe string (keep characters to safely display submitted value in response - XSS protection)
 	- extended text fields:
-		- email - to check if email(s) is/are email(s) or not
+		- email - to check if email(s) is/are valid form or not
 		- min. and max. text length
 		- password - to check password strength by configured rules
 		- pattern - PHP preg_match by `pattern` control attribute